Understanding Zoom OAuth Scopes for Live Chat

 1.0 Oauth and First Time Provisioning Flow

-Start by clicking Add to Zoom here or from our Zoom Live Chat Landing Page.
+- Start by clicking Add to Zoom either from the Zoom App Marketplace or our Zoom Live Chat landing page.

 Once you trigger the oauth flow, we will look up the your info and create a trial account in Social Intents for this email address if it does not yet exist.